-Smart Telecom got a license in Nepal in 2013 but its coverage is sporadic and only in 2G.
-It got a license for 4G in 2017 and indications are that it will come online at the end of the year.
+Smart Telecom got a licence in Nepal in 2013 but its coverage is sporadic and only in 2G.
+It got a licence for 4G in 2017 and indications are that it will come online at the end of the year.
 Check out a coverage map to see where Smart Telecom is hoping to deploy its 4G network.
 If you can’t acquire one of the other options, Smart’s starter package costs NPR99 with NPR25 credit.
 There are no bundles for sale.
 The data rate is NPR2 per MB in the daytime and NPR1 per MB from 10pm to 6am.

 APN: not available